 miniscule passages could very well come from a shared source text.

-those found in the gospels but may well come from common source texts, the only widely accepted
+the gospels but may well come from common source texts, the only widely accepted evidence that places

-scattered across four verses of John's gospel (18:31-33).
-The dates for this tiny fragment—the provenance of
+four verses of John's gospel (18:31-33).
+The dates for this tiny fragment—the provenance of which is unknown

-which is unknown and the authenticity of which has been disputed—are by no means set in stone and have been
+and the authenticity of which has been disputed—are by no means set in stone and have been posited from the

 to the first half of the second century has been called "sensational" and seems untenable.
 One significant

 argument against the early dating of P52 is that the fragment was part of a codex, or book, rather than a

 scroll, and there are few examples of such books in existence at such an early date.
 Moreover, in a fairly

 recent paleographical study published in the Archiv für Papyrusforschung 35 (1989), German scholar

 Andreas Schmidt suggested a date for P52 of 170 ad/ce +/- 25

 The same may be said of the other early papyri fragments, P90 (Jn 18:36-40; 19:1-7), P98 (Rev